COP8: Control transfers

 There are also jump indirect and load accumulator indirect instructions which use the accumulator contents as the low 8 bits of an address; the high 7 bits of the current PC are preserved.

-For short-distance branches, there are 63 1-byte instructions which perform PC-relative branches from PC−32 to PC+31.
-This is a 15-bit addition, and no page boundary requirements apply.

 Conditional branches per se do not exist, nor does the processor provide the traditional ZCVN status flags, although the program status word contains carry and half-carry flags for multi-byte arithmetic.
 Rather, there are a number of compare-and-skip instructions.
 For example, IFEQ compares its two operands, and skips the following instruction if they are unequal.
 Any instruction may be skipped; it is not limited to branches.